MediSeeUU/MediSeeUU/medctrl-backend/README.md

 3. run the following command: ```py manage.py runserver```

 All valid urls can now be accessed via the browser at 'http://#HOST:PORT/PATH' -> example: 'http://127.0.0.1:8000/account/login/'.

+## Copyright statement

+This program has been developed by students from the bachelor Computer Science at Utrecht University within the Software Project course.

+© Copyright Utrecht University (Department of Information and Computing Sciences)